-Everyone wants a longer, healthier life.
 Make a few simple changes to your diet, and you might add several valuable years to your time on this planet.
 It sounds too good to be true, but scientific studies back up the claim.

-In fact, research has shown that consuming certain foods can reduce your risk of being diagnosed with illnesses such as heart disease, cancer and diabetes.
+Research has shown that consuming certain foods can reduce your risk of being diagnosed with illnesses such as heart disease, cancer and diabetes.

-Not only are berries naturally sweet and delicious, they’re rich in antioxidants, such as vitamins A, C and E. In case you haven’t heard, antioxidants offer several health benefits.
-They:
+Not only are berries naturally sweet and delicious, they’re rich in antioxidants, such as vitamins A, C and E.

-- Reduce inflammation.
+- Reduce inflammation

-- Lower blood pressure.
+- Lower blood pressure

-- Prevent cell damage due to aging, environmental factors and genetics.
+- Prevent cell damage due to aging, environmental factors and genetics

-- Help prevent some types of cancer, as well as diabetes and stroke.
+- Help prevent some types of cancer

 Berries are also rich in flavonoids, which prevent plaque buildup in your arteries and reduce the risk of heart disease.